apache/druid/docs/tutorials/tutorial-extern.md

 You should be familiar with ingesting and querying data in Druid.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

-## Export query reaults to the local file system
+## Export query results to the local file system

 This example demonstrates how to configure Druid to export to the local file system.
 It is OK to learn about EXTERN syntax for exporting data.